🏔️ Free Colorado Landlord Forms

 10-Day Notice to Cure or Quit

 For curable lease violations.
-Tenant has 10 days to fix the violation or face eviction per § 13-40-104(1)(e).
+Tenant has 10 days to remedy the breach or face eviction proceedings per § 13-40-104(1)(e).

 3-Day Unconditional Quit Notice